boazsegev/facil.io/README.md

 `lib-server` is aimed at writing unix based (linux/BSD) servers.
 It uses `libreact` as the reactor, `libasync` to handle some tasks (the `on_data` callback will be performed asynchronously) and `libbuffer` for easily writing data asynchronously.

 `lib-server` might not be optimized to your liking, but it's all working great for me.
-Besides, it's less than 1000 lines of heavily commented code, easy to edit and tweak.
-To offer some comparison, `ev.c` from `libev` has ~5000 lines (and there's no server just yet)...
+Besides, it's code is heavily commented code, easy to edit and tweak.
+To offer some comparison, `ev.c` from `libev` has ~5000 lines (and there's no server just yet, while `libreact` is less then 400 lines)...

 Using `lib-server` is super simple to use.
 It's based on Protocol structure and callbacks, so that we can dynamically change protocols and support stuff like HTTP upgrade requests.
 Here's a simple example: